Logic-gate/Keymapper/README.md

 # Update
 If you've already installed keymapper and want to update.
-Download the latest version and overwrite the dir.
+Download the latest version and overwrite the install dir.
 Don't delete anything.

 Then,